oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_kvm.md

 - Optionally enable or disable standalone IPV6, requires the host to have at least one /64 subnet

 ### Usage Instructions

-System Support:
-- For x86_64 architecture systems listed in [this link](https://github.com/oneclickvirt/kvm_images/releases/tag/v1.0), simply use the filename without the .qcow2 extension when using.
-- For arm architecture systems listed at [this link](http://cloud-images.ubuntu.com/), use the system name and version number, such as ubuntu20 or ubuntu22.

 :::tip
 Note that usernames consisting of only numbers may cause issues with cloud-init.
 It's preferable to use usernames that are entirely in English or start with an English character.